 Montgomery says, “I would suggest picking one or two virtual communication tools to conduct day-to-day business, set expectations around how they should be utilized, and train people on how to use them effectively.
 Don’t just share a new platform and expect everyone to start utilizing it.”

-When considering what tools to use, think about your team and what will work for them.
+When considering which tools to use, think about your team and what will work for them.
 For many, home Wi-Fi bandwidth is a challenge.
-If stipends are not available for employees to build up their in-house capacity and you want to do video conferencing, make sure you choose a platform that people can also join by phone.
+If stipends are not available for employees to build up their in-house capacity and you want to do videoconferencing, make sure you choose a platform that people can also join by phone.

 If you lay down the team ground rules, Montgomery says, “people will become more confident and able to deliver in this new environment.
 It will also better allow the manager to understand who is on task and who is struggling.”

 Start by communicating your expectations around responding to email and keeping calendars updated.
 In a remote setting, these things are critical to a well-functioning team.

 Montgomery recommends being specific about email response times.
 For example, “respond within 12 hours if it’s urgent, or 24–48 hours if not.”
 (Your response time expectations may be different, especially if you supervise part-time employees.)
 “I can’t pop by my colleague’s office to see if she received my email,” Montgomery says, “and I can’t ask her while we’re both heating up lunch.”
 If you don’t hear back for several days about an email you sent, you don’t know whether a response is coming, or if it slipped through the cracks.